“The” does not often give a noun general meaning but it does if the noun is of the right kind

 (j) Violins cost a great deal of money.

-Only (i) could also start The violin … because only it is about the music of violins.
+Only (i) could also start with The violin because only it is about the music of violins.
 In sentences like (i), where there is a choice between using and not using the, the selection of the directs attention more to the music of the instrument than to the instrument itself.
 To take another example, saying that someone generally plays a guitar suggests that the same instrument is used every time, whereas plays the guitar makes no suggestion at all about the actual instrument(s) used.

 6. Members of Professions